 Another important consideration is the placement of lighting fixtures.
 Poorly positioned lights can create glare or unwanted shadows.
 For example, placing lights too high or too directly above seating areas can result in harsh lighting.
 Instead, positioning lights at eye level or slightly above creates a more flattering and comfortable effect.

+Her insight reflects the powerful role lighting plays in shaping how we experience our surroundings.
 Ultimately, great lighting design is about balance, intention, and creativity.
 By combining different types of lighting, choosing the right tones, and paying attention to placement, you can transform any room into a space that feels both functional and visually stunning.
+With a few thoughtful adjustments, lighting can move beyond utility and become one of the most impactful design elements in your home.“Lighting is everything—it creates mood, atmosphere, and drama in a space.”